Victoria of Baden: Queen

 Victoria became Queen-consort of Sweden with her father-in-law's death on 8 December 1907.
-As queen, she was only present in Sweden during the summers, but she still dominated the court.
+As queen, she was present in Sweden only during the summers, but she still dominated the court.
 She arranged the marriage between her son Wilhelm and Grand Duchess Maria Pavlovna of Russia in 1908.
 She was also devoted to various kinds of charity, in Sweden, Germany and Italy.

 Queen Victoria had substantial political influence over her husband, who was often considered pro-German.
 In 1908, Victoria made an official visit to Berlin with Gustaf, where she was made an honorary Prussian Colonel of the 34th (Pomeranian) Fusiliers by her cousin Wilhelm II.
-She was described as strict and militant and it was said that she had the heart of a Prussian soldier.
-She was very strict with discipline, and if any of the member of the palace guard forgot to salute her, he was generally put under arrest.
+She was described as strict and militant, and it was said that she had the heart of a Prussian soldier.
+She was very strict with discipline, and if any member of the palace guard forgot to salute her, he was generally put under arrest.
 Swedish court life was also dominated by a certain stiffness, upheld by her favoured lady in waiting, Helene Taube.
-She was deeply conservative in her views and resented the dissolution of the Swedish-Norwegian union in 1905, the Great Strike of 1909, the 1911 election victory of the radicals and the Socialists as well as the liberals, and when her son was temporary regent in 1912, she warned him in letters from Italy that he should not be too "intimate" with the elected government.
+Victoria was deeply conservative in her views and resented the dissolution of the Swedish-Norwegian union in 1905, the Great Strike of 1909, and the 1911 election victory of the radicals and the Socialists as well as the liberals, and when her son was temporary regent in 1912, she warned him in letters from Italy that he should not be too "intimate" with the elected government.

 Queen Victoria lost much popularity among Swedes for her often noted pro-German attitude, particularly politically during World War I when she is said to have influenced her husband to a large extent.
 During World War I, she gave a personal gift to every Swedish volunteer to the German forces.
 She kept up a close contact with her first cousin, German Emperor Wilhelm II, whom she often visited during the war She founded "Drottningens centralkomittée" ("The Queen's Central Committee") for defence equipment.
 She deeply resented the social democratic election victories in 1917 and worked to prevent them from taking part in the government.
 Victoria's political influence was founded upon the power position of her first cousin, the German Emperor and King of Prussia, and in 1918–19, after he was deposed, she lost all political influence in Sweden.